Pathoschild/smapi-mod-dump/source/NPC Adventures/docs/guide/getting-started.md

 - Sam

 You can enable this experimental feature be set `true` for `Experimental.UseSwimsuits` in `config.json`.

+## Upgrading to 0.14.0 and newer (from 0.13.x and older)

+NPC Adventures is now based on [Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).
+From version 0.14.0 this framework is dependency and is required to run NPC Adventures.
+You must [download and install Quest Framework](https://www.nexusmods.com/stardewvalley/mods/6414).

 ## Upgrading to 0.13.0 and newer (from 0.12.0 and older)